Applying for licensure in British Columbia?

 - What is a home jurisdiction?

-- A home jurisdiction is the province or territory of your primary residence and nursing registration.
+- A home jurisdiction is the province or territory of your primary residence and nursing licensure.

 - What is a primary residence?